mathiasertl/django-ca/docs/source/quickstart_as_app.rst

 common versions of certbot (see cryptography issues `7231 <https://github.com/pyca/cryptography/issues/7231>`_ and `7783 <https://github.com/pyca/cryptography/issues/7783>`_) as well as some other clients.

-At time of release, at least the certbot versions found in Debian Stable (bullseye) as well as in Ubuntu 22.04 LTS and earlier are affected.
-A bug for Debian has been filed (`#1025891
-<https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1025891>`_) to port the fix.
+At time of release, at least the certbot versions found in Ubuntu 22.04 LTS and earlier are affected.
+A bug in Launchpad has been filed (`#2004073 <https://bugs.launchpad.net/ubuntu/+source/python-acme/+bug/2004073>`_) to port the fix.

 At time of release, it is recommended you keep using cryptography 37.
 The tutorials have been updated to reflect that.